hoppersroppers/roadmap/training/linux.md

-[This site](https://academy.hoppersroppers.org) has a comphrehensive curriculum on Computing and Security Fundamentals.
+The Hopper's Roppers site has a comphrehensive curriculum on Computing and Security Fundamentals.

 In this section you will learn about virtualization, download a VM, and learn the basics of Linux.